Constructed by the United States during the Cold War, Camp Century was built so the Soviets never had any hope of finding it.

 The U.S. military originally wanted to store hundreds of ICBMs underneath Greenland’s ice sheet.
 While the engineers stationed there conducted climate research (the first core sample ever taken to study climate change came from Camp Century), Project Iceworm sought to weaponize the base.

 The blueprint was to make this a storage facility for nuclear missiles.
-The military planned to dig 2,500 miles worth of tunnels and store up to 600 ICBMs that could hit Russia.
+The military planned to dig 2,500 miles worth of tunnels and store up to 600 ICBMs that could hit the Soviet Union.
 Because the base was so remote and the Soviets wouldn’t think to launch nukes into Greenland, the belief was that the base could survive, launch its own missiles, and strike back even if the mainland United States suffered horrendous losses.

 Eventually, military commanders abandoned the idea of storing launch-ready nukes underneath a frozen glacier.
 The engineering feats were too hard and not cost-effective.
 The military abandoned the base in 1967, just eight years after commanders first mapped out Camp Century.